Cole Miller

-Cole Miller (born April 26, 1984) is a retired American mixed martial artist, who most recently competed in the featherweight division in the UFC.
-His nickname "Magrinho" means "skinny" in Portuguese.
+Cole Miller (born April 26, 1984) is a retired American mixed martial artist, who competed in the featherweight division in the UFC.

 Mixed martial arts career

 Before giving it up to train for MMA full-time, Miller was a standout baseball player at Mount de Sales Academy (in Macon, Georgia), where he was raised.
 He was also a member of Macon-based Team Praxis, under instructor Cam McHargue, before moving on to American Top Team.
 Cole's younger brother, Micah, was a professional mixed martial artist with the WEC promotion.

-Before turning pro, Cole was the Virginia-based, King Of The Ring 135 lb Champion.
+Before turning pro, Cole was the Virginia-based, King of the Ring 135 lb Champion.
 As a professional, Miller was the WKA Mixed Martial Arts Lightweight Champion as well as the Indiana Based, Legends of Fighting, Lightweight Champion.
-He trains at the American Top Team academy in Coconut Creek, Florida under Master Ricardo Liborio, whom he received Blue through Brown Belts in BJJ.
+He trains at the American Top Team academy in Coconut Creek, Florida, under Master Ricardo Liborio, whom he received Blue through Brown Belts in BJJ.
 Miller is a Brazilian Jiu-jitsu Black Belt under Marcos "Parrumpinha" Da Matta who frequently corners him in his UFC fights.
 Miller made his featherweight debut in Shooto, being defeated by Shooto World Champion Takeshi Inoue by unanimous decision, while taking the fight on short notice.